andrewlee977/andrewlee977/README.md

 🎓  I have a Bachelor of Science in Business Administration – Operations & Business Analytics and Information Technology (CIT), with Honors distinction, at University of Oregon

 🏒  Fun Fact: I played collegiate ice hockey and won the PAC-8 tournament my senior year!
+We beat San Jose State, Arizona State, and Boise State to clinch the title

 🖇 Connect with me on LinkedIn! https://www.linkedin.com/in/andrewlee97/